 We have handled thousands of accident injury claims, obtaining excellent results for our clients in many instances.
 Each case and the results vary, so we invite you to contact an accident lawyer at our New Jersey or New York offices to discuss the specifics of your situation.
 If we take your case, you can be assured we will use all the resources of our law firm to develop a strong argument for money damages and other compensation for you.

-To speak with a personal injury lawyer with many years of experience, contact our New Jersey or New York offices at 1-800-LAW-2000.
+Speak with a New Jersey personal injury lawyer with many years of experience about a wrongful death claim, contact our New Jersey or New York offices at 1-800-LAW-2000.
 We do not charge attorney’s fees unless we are successful in your case and our initial consultations are free.